zzr2311559/zzr2311559_python/README.md

 Python can look for extra whitespace on the right and left sides of a string.
 To ensure that no whitespace exists at the right or left end of a string, use the rstrip() or lstirp() method.If you want to strip both of them, use strip() method.

-Here is the code and it's result on terminal
+Here is the code and its result on terminal

       >>> favorite_language = ' python '
       >>> favorite_language